hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

     * In this case, both experiments got same performance whe epoch and batch_size were the same
   * Looks like performed better than above stacked RNNs, but stacked method was using learning_rate=0.1 while here was using learning_rate=0.001 by default.

+## Recommended Practice
+* [Multivariate Time Series Forecasting][63]
+  *  LSTM, autoencoding
+  *  How to preprocess the ts data with self-defined sequence length
+  *  How to do ts forecasting on multiple ts columns (multivariate ts)

 ## Recommended Readings
 * [Practical Time Series Analysis][1]